labgrid-project/labgrid/doc/configuration.rst

   flashabledevice_resource:
     - `USBFlashableDevice`_
     - `NetworkUSBFlashableDevice`_

+Arguments:
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - args (list): optional, list of arguments for flash script execution

 The FlashScriptDriver allows running arbitrary programs to flash a device.
 Some SoC or devices may require custom, one-off, or proprietary programs to